orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  - Unknowns not yet verified with proposed consequences for either option?
 	  - Expectations/claims based on incompleteness of some intermediary step.
 	  - Also without expectation but simply an unsolved unknown.
-- Other way around: determining that somethingoutside context, looking inside the context
+- Other way around: determining that something outside the context is looking inside the context

 ---